SESaMo: Symmetry-Enforcing Stochastic Modulation for Normalizing Flows: Preliminaries

 \subsection{The Kullback-Leibler Divergence}

-In the context of Variational Inference, the parameters $\bftheta$ of NFs are trained by minimizing the so-called (Reverse) Kullback-Leibler (KL) divergence~\cite{10.1214/aoms/1177729694}
+In the context of Variational Inference, the parameters $\bftheta$ of NFs are trained by minimizing the so-called (reverse) Kullback-Leibler (KL) divergence~\cite{10.1214/aoms/1177729694}

 where $\tilde{p}(\bfx) = \exp{\left(-f[\bfx] \right)}$ and $q_{\bftheta}(\bfx)$ are the unnormalized target and the parametrized probability distributions, respectively.
 The logarithm of the unknown partition function simply appears as an additive term, which vanishes upon taking the gradient.
-For this reason, it is common to \textit{maximize} the evidence lower bound (ELBO) instead,

-Note that minimizing the reverse KL in~\Cref{eq:kldiv} is equivalent to maximizing the ELBO in~\Cref{eq:elbo}; moreover, since $\rkl\geq0$ it follows that $\elbo \leq \ln Z$.
 It should also be noted that the KL divergence is not symmetric, i.e., $\rkl \neq \fkl$.
-Consequently, training using~\Cref{eq:kldiv} or~\Cref{eq:elbo} differs from the practice of maximum likelihood training, which employs the \textit{forward} KL-divergence---a common approach in, e.g., computer vision applications~\cite{NEURIPS2018_d139db6a}.
-This distinction is significant: In Variational Inference, access to training data is often unavailable, and models must be trained solely using the closed-form unnormalized log probability $\tilde{p}$.
+Consequently, training using~\Cref{eq:kldiv} differs from the practice of maximum likelihood training, which employs the \textit{forward} KL-divergence---a common approach in, e.g., computer vision applications~\cite{NEURIPS2018_d139db6a}.
+This distinction is significant: In Variational Inference, access to training data is often unavailable, and models must be trained solely using the closed-form unnormalized log probability $\tilde{p}$, which is the focus of this work.